 Reliability and flexibility through independent, parallel treatment lines

-The heart of every DELPHIN® cube plant is the fixed-bed.
+The heart of every DELPHIN® combi plant is the fixed-bed.
 Depending on the plant dimensioning, it can be realized in one or two consecutive stages.
 Together with the secondary clarifier, it forms a standard module of a biological treatment line.
 To increase the treatment capacity, several treatment lines can be installed in parallel.
 Each treatment line can be operated independently and parts of the plant can temporarily be shut down while the others remain active.

 Safe energy and money during off-season

 Especially in seasonally operated businesses, like hotels, you can save a considerable amount of money by putting parts of the wastewater treatment plant in stand-by mode during off-season.
 Thanks to the fixed-bed technology, the biofilm in unused treatment lines can be kept alive with low energy effort and quickly be reactivated in case it is needed.

 During repairs of one treatment line, the others can temporarily compensate for the missing treatment.
 Therefore, during downtime of one line, all water still receives at least a basic treatment.